holoviz-dev/blog/posts/examples-website-modernization/index.md

 image: "images/thumbnail.jpg"
 ---

+## [HoloViz](https://holoviz.org){.external target="_blank"}: Simplifying Data Visualization

-[HoloViz](https://holoviz.org){.external target="_blank"} is an ecosystem of open-source tools designed to make data visualization in Python both simpler and more powerful, featuring projects like [Panel](https://panel.holoviz.org){.external target="_blank"}, [hvPlot](https://hvplot.holoviz.org){.external target="_blank"}, [HoloViews](https://holoviews.org){.external target="_blank"}, and [Datashader](https://datashader.org){.external target="_blank"}.
-The individual galleries for these tools (such as the [Panel App Gallery](https://panel.holoviz.org/gallery/index.html){.external target="_blank"} or the [HoloViews Gallery](https://holoviews.org/gallery/index.html){.external target="_blank"}) primarily focus on demonstrating the specific capabilities and APIs of each package.
-In contrast, the [HoloViz Examples Gallery](https://examples.holoviz.org/){.external target="_blank"} takes a broader approach, showcasing over 40 **domain-specific narrative examples** that integrate multiple HoloViz tools.
-These examples are structured around real-world data stories, providing better context for both the analysis and the tools involved, while highlighting the power of cross-package workflows.
+[HoloViz](https://holoviz.org){.external target="_blank"} is a collection of open-source tools designed to make Python data visualization easier and more powerful.
+It includes tools like [Panel](https://panel.holoviz.org){.external target="_blank"}, [hvPlot](https://hvplot.holoviz.org){.external target="_blank"}, [HoloViews](https://holoviews.org){.external target="_blank"}, and [Datashader](https://datashader.org){.external target="_blank"}.
+Most tools have their own gallery, such as the [Panel App Gallery](https://panel.holoviz.org/gallery/index.html){.external target="_blank"} or the [HoloViews Gallery](https://holoviews.org/gallery/index.html){.external target="_blank"}, which focus on their specific features and APIs.

+The [HoloViz Examples Gallery](https://examples.holoviz.org/){.external target="_blank"} is different.
+It showcases more than 40 **real-world examples** that combine multiple HoloViz tools into domain-specific workflows.
+These examples go beyond demonstrating individual tools—they tell data stories.
+This makes it easier to understand how to use the tools together and apply them to practical problems.

-Beyond being a learning resource, the HoloViz Examples Gallery serves as an ideal onramp for new contributors to the ecosystem.
-It invites users to bring their domain expertise and create new examples that showcase their unique perspectives and use cases.
-With the combination of updated examples, contributor guides, and a streamlined process for adding new content, the gallery lowers barriers to entry for those interested in contributing to HoloViz, fostering a more diverse community.
+The Examples Gallery isn’t just a learning resource.
+It’s also a great way for users to contribute to HoloViz.
+By bringing their domain expertise, contributors can add new examples that reflect unique use cases and ideas.
+Updated examples, better contributor guides, and a clear process for adding content make it easier than ever to join the HoloViz community.

-In this blog post, we’re excited to share significant improvements to the Examples Gallery, made possible by a [NumFocus](https://numfocus.org/){.external target="_blank"} small development grant.
+Thanks to a [NumFocus](https://numfocus.org/){.external target="_blank"} small development grant, we’ve made significant improvements to the Examples Gallery, and we’re excited to share the details in this blog post.

 [![](./images/holoviz_examples_gallery.jpg)](https://examples.holoviz.org){.external target="_blank"}

-This website presents some unique features:
+### What Makes the Examples Gallery Special?

-- Each example is available for download as an `anaconda-project`[^1] zip file, enabling users to run any example with the correct dependencies and datasets on any platform.
-Learn more about the process [here](https://examples.holoviz.org/getting_started.html#run-locally){.external target="_blank"}.
+- **Run Anywhere:** Each example is available as an `anaconda-project`[^1] zip file, so you can run it with the correct dependencies and datasets on any platform.
+Learn how [here](https://examples.holoviz.org/getting_started.html#run-locally){.external target="_blank"}.
-- Most of the examples have either a read-only Notebook deployment ([try one!](https://world-cup-notebook.holoviz-demo.anaconda.com/notebooks/world_cup.ipynb){.external target="_blank"}) or a fully interactive Panel app deployment ([try one!](https://world-cup.holoviz-demo.anaconda.com/){.external target="_blank"}).
-These deployments allow users to explore plots and apps interactively, even when full interactivity isn’t available on the static Examples website.
-Thanks to [Anaconda](https://www.anaconda.com/){.external target="_blank"} for providing us with this platform 🙏.
+- **Interactive Options:** Most examples include a read-only notebook ([try one](https://world-cup-notebook.holoviz-demo.anaconda.com/notebooks/world_cup.ipynb){.external target="_blank"}) or an interactive Panel app ([try one](https://world-cup.holoviz-demo.anaconda.com/){.external target="_blank"}).
+These let you explore interactively, even when full interactivity isn’t possible on the static site.
+Thanks to [Anaconda](https://www.anaconda.com/){.external target="_blank"} for hosting these!

-Maintaining a large collection of complex data visualization projects is challenging for an open-source team.
-Over time, the gallery's content, infrastructure, and design became outdated, with many examples depending on tools and APIs no longer aligned with best practices.
-While infrastructure updates were manageable, refreshing the content proved far more difficult.
-To address this, we applied for a [NumFocus Small Development Grant](https://numfocus.org/programs/small-development-grants){.external target="_blank"} in late 2022, aiming to modernize the gallery and onboard new contributors.
+Maintaining a large and complex collection of examples is a big challenge for an open-source team.
+Over time, the gallery became outdated, relying on tools and APIs that no longer reflected best practices.
+Updating the infrastructure was straightforward, but refreshing the content took much more work.
+That’s why we applied for a [NumFocus Small Development Grant](https://numfocus.org/programs/small-development-grants){.external target="_blank"} in late 2022, to modernize the gallery and bring in new contributors.

 With the $10,000 grant awarded in early 2023, two new contributors, [Isaiah](https://github.com/azaya89){.external target="_blank"} and [Jason](https://github.com/jtao1){.external target="_blank"}, joined the project.
-Together, they worked toward the following goals:
+Together, they tackled these goals:

 - Update high-priority examples to reflect current best practices
-- Improve and clarify guidelines for new contributors
+- Improve and simplify contributor guidelines
-- Organize examples into categories to enhance website navigation
+- Organize examples into categories for easier navigation
-- Add new examples to address underrepresented domains
+- Add new examples to highlight underrepresented domains

-With the help of a [comprehensive checklist](https://github.com/holoviz-topics/examples/wiki/Example-Modernization-Checklist-(2024)){.external target="_blank"}, Jason and Isaiah, guided primarily by Demetris and Maxime with additional feedback from the HoloViz team, worked on updating the examples and successfully delivered [15 modernized examples](https://github.com/holoviz-topics/examples/pulls?q=is%3Apr+label%3A%22NF+SDG%22+){.external target="_blank"}.
-Their work spanned many areas, including restructuring examples, enhancing UI, updating dependencies, and adopting modern APIs.
-While their contributions are too extensive to cover fully in this post, we’ll focus on the improvements to API usage in the next section.
+Using a [detailed checklist](https://github.com/holoviz-topics/examples/wiki/Example-Modernization-Checklist-(2024)){.external target="_blank"}, Jason and Isaiah—mentored by Demetris and Maxime and supported by critical feedback from other members of the HoloViz team (Jim, Philipp, Simon, and Andrew)—updated and modernized [15 examples](https://github.com/holoviz-topics/examples/pulls?q=is%3Apr+label%3A%22NF+SDG%22+){.external target="_blank"}.
+Their work included restructuring examples, enhancing UIs, updating dependencies, and adopting modern APIs.
+In the rest of this post, we’ll focus on how they improved the APIs.

 ## Modernization: APIs